neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

 1. `0x52` (PUSH2) to `0x60` (PUSH16) to indicate the total amount of public keys for the signature
 1. `0xAE` (CHECKMULTISIG) to verify the signatures with the provided public keys

-To maintain performance it is required to have the same order for public keys and signatures with the verification of a multi-signature contract.
+To maintain performance it is required to have the same order for public keys and signatures during the verification of a multi-signature contract.